front-end-intermediate/session-1/readme.md

 ### let

-* `let` variables can only be declared once but they can be reassigned:
+* `let` variables can only be declared once but they can be reassigned, so this is possible:

 ```js
 let width = 20